 There is a two-step process:

-The Temporary Residence Transition stream: This stream is for subclass 457 visa holders who have worked for two years in the same occupation with their nominating employer while holding a subclass 457 visa.
+The Temporary Residence Transition stream: This stream is for subclass 457 or subclass 482 visa holders who have worked for two or three years in the same occupation with their nominating employer while holding a subclass 457 or subclass 482 visa.
 The employer should have lodged a valid nomination under the Temporary Residence Transition stream, to offer a permanent position in that occupation.

 The Direct Entry stream is for:

 The Agreement stream is for skilled workers sponsored by an employer through a labour agreement.